-If any proposed costs will be procured by sole source to a single vendor, a sole source justification must be submitted to FDLE for approval.
-For a sole source procurement over the federal Standard Acquisition

-Threshold (SAT) of \$150,000, written pre-approval must be obtained from both FDLE and DOJ.
+If a subrecipient requests to procure goods or services by sole source to a single vendor, a sole source justification must be submitted to FDLE for approval prior to the obligation of grant funds.
+For a sole source procurement over the federal Standard Acquisition Threshold (SAT) of \$250,000, written preapproval must be obtained from both FDLE and DOJ.
 Subrecipients should submit the completed "Sole Source Justification" form with the application or as soon as the procurement method is known.